eigerco/nebula/app/pages/contracts/lottery.md

 # Lottery contract

 The Lottery contract implements a lottery.
-Lottery creator specifies how many numbers players will need to select, from what range (always starting from 1), thresholds with available prizes for a given number of properly selected numbers, and what minimum number of players are required for the lottery to be played.
+Lottery creator specifies how many numbers players will need to select, from what range (always starting from 1), thresholds with available prizes for a given number of properly selected numbers, and minimum number of players required for the lottery to be played.
 After the lottery is created each user can buy unlimited number of tickets where he selects his own numbers.
-At the end specified number of numbers are randomly selected and players are paid prizes according to their selection and specified thresholds.
+At the end the specified number of numbers are randomly drawn, and players receive prizes based on their selection and predefined prize thresholds.
 Unspend tokens from the lottery pool are carried over to the next lottery.

 ## Features